How and Why to Intermittently Fast.

 One issue I see is rebound eating.
 If you find that you reach your feeding window and are ravenous, you may find that you rebound eat.
 This is when you are so hungry you literally eat everything you can.
 This defeats the purpose of fasting and is a sign it’s not right for you.

 If you know you have hormonal imbalances, don’t risk it for a biscuit.
 Regaining control of hormonal imbalances is tricky.
+And it should be done before you ever consider fasting.

 Aside from that, I’m a fan.
 I’ve tried it in the past but felt I became too obsessive and rebound ate so I stopped.
 I tried it again recently and did better the second time.
 It’s not something I enjoy.
 I don’t like restricted eating so I choose not to IF.
 My husband likes it though!